2011 England riots: Personal attacks and thefts

 A 15-year-old was accused in August 2011 of raping a 13-year-old girl while the riots were taking place.
 The prosecution described the incident as being geographically "close" to the riots.

 A 20-year-old student, Ashraf Haziq, was attacked while cycling along Queen's Road in Barking.
 The prosecution said that the victim was punched in the face by one of a group of 100 youths.
 His bike, PlayStation Portable and mobile phone were stolen.
 In September 2011, an accusation of robbery was made against 24-year-old Reece Donovan.
 The same month, a 17-year-old, Beau Isagba, was accused and in February 2012 convicted of breaking the victim's jaw with an unprovoked punch.
 In February 2012, John Kafunda and Reece Donovan were convicted of stealing from Rossli, after being identified on camera pretending to help him.
-Sony offered to replace his PSP after a video of the attack became popular, and Namco Bandai sent him a package of games.
+Sony offered to replace his PSP after a video of the attack attracted attention, and Namco Bandai sent him a package of games.